gscalzo/gscalzo.github.io/content/blog/demystifying-ai-coding-agents-in-swift.md

 <img src="/images/blog/nimbo/agent-loop.png" alt="Agent Loop Image" class="img-frame" />

-Think of it like having a brilliant scientist who can't leave their office.
-You (the agent loop) keep asking them what to do next, they tell you, you go do it, report back, and they figure out the next step.
-Rinse and repeat until the job is done.
+The model cannot touch the filesystem itself.
+The agent loop asks what to do next, performs the requested tool call, reports the result and asks again.
+That continues until the model returns an answer instead of another tool call.

-### The Context Window: Your Agent's Working Memory
+### The context window

-Here's where things get interesting.
-Language models don't actually "remember" previous conversations in the way humans do.
-Every time you send a message, you're actually sending the *entire conversation history* along with it.
+Language models do not remember a conversation in the way people do.
+On each request, the application sends the conversation history again.

 <img src="/images/blog/nimbo/context-window.png" alt="Context Window" class="img-frame" />

-This "working memory" is called the **context window**.
-Modern models typically have context windows ranging from 128K to 200K tokens (roughly 100,000-150,000 words).
+That working memory is the **context window**.
+Modern models commonly support between 128K and 200K tokens, roughly 100,000 to 150,000 words.

-**Why does this matter?**
+As the agent runs:

 Because as your agent runs longer:
 - Every file it reads gets added to the history.